Ziyasworkspace/Learning-Python-/README.md

 # Learning-Python-
 I am starting my Python learning journey.
-This repository will contain all the small programs, exercises, and notes I write as I learn Python step by step.
+This repository will contain all the small programs, exercises, as I learn Python step by step.

 ## Current Status
 I am a beginner and just getting started.